 You’re currently reading Chapter 5 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

-It is tough to choose what work to include in your fashion portfolio.
+Whether you’r looking for a job or looking for freelance clients, it’s tough to choose what work to include in your fashion portfolio.
 In all the research I did for this book and phone calls I had with designers like you to make sure it was the best possible, the biggest hangup you have is about choosing what work to include.

 As fashion designers, we love our work.
 It’s hard to be critical, to put things on the chopping block, and to exclude work that we have a personal attachment to.